amyktomey/planahead/README.md

 Dear user, if you haven't already...  please *'pip install requests'*.

+:white_check_mark: *Read data from an external file, such as text, JSON, CSV, etc and use that data in your application*

 I stored location data in a **_json_** file.
 This made updating easier, should the locations change or a special stop be made on the weekend.

 Run truck_info.py